 The price point of this club is also quite low as it usually sits around $70.
 You can check the current price here.
 If you’ve shopped for a golf driver before you’ll know this is an incredibly low price.

 Best Name Brand Driver For A Slice

 Next on our list of best drivers for a slice is the Cobra King F8.
 This incredible driver is a very high-quality club and comes with a ton of interesting features.

-The most impressive part of this club is the technology they have built in to make this club in order to ensure golfers are able to hit consistent straight drives.
+The most impressive part of this club is the technology they have built to ensure consistently straight drives.

 Here are some of the key features

 My Fly 8 – The golfer can adjust this club between 8 different loft settings.
 These range all the way from eight degrees to eleven degrees.
 This ensures that no matter your swing speed and angle of contact you will be able to find the correct loft on this club.